datrix83864/powerschool-object-reports/Transcript/README.md

 Each year should have a change in Right Header, on the final line there is an exit date for all students to end the school year.
 For the 23-24 school year this reads, 06/08/2024, this value should be changed to the date set to all students.
 Approximately around line 283.

+Under Current Schedule, anything that is the period number `^(*period_info;1(A);course_name)` in this case 1(A), needs to be changed to the periods that are possible for a student.
+It is best to look at your school's/district's master schedule to find the variations that exist.

 ## Potential differences for other users

 Terms - We have a high school with quarters and then two high schools with semesters.
 This specific transcript has both semester and quarter grades showing